Multi-Agent Temporal Logic Planning via Penalty Functions and Block-Coordinate Optimization: Multi-agent STL optimization

-As a remark, as it is the case with the penalty method \cite{nocedal2006book}, Alg. \ref{alg:penalty_method} can get stuck in local minima.
-However, in Section \ref{sec:example} we demonstrate the effectiveness of this approach, which works well for multi-robot STL planning.
-Moreover, the ``inner'' optimization problems are of the form \eqref{eq:unconstrained_problem_tight} and are solved efficiently with Alg. \ref{alg:BCGD}.
-The penalty method requires only a small number of ``outer'' iterations to converge.
+Although the existence of a limit point, $\bar{\bm{u}}^\star$, in Theorem~\ref{thm:penalty} is not guaranteed to be met under nonlinear dynamics and general multi-agent STL constraints, Section~\ref{sec:example} demonstrates the effectiveness of the proposed approach in multi-robot STL planning.
+Moreover, the ``inner'' optimization problems \eqref{eq:unconstrained_problem_tight} are solved efficiently with Alg. \ref{alg:BCGD}, while Alg. \ref{alg:penalty_method} requires only a small number of ``outer'' iterations to converge.